What is IOMMU?

 - Press DEL during system startup to enter BIOS.

-- Navigate to the Advanced menu.
+- Navigate to Advanced.

 -